COTE-Allan/ML-LH/wp-content/plugins/simple-share-buttons-adder/readme.txt

 === Simple Share Buttons Adder ===
-Contributors: sharethis, scottstorebloom, scottmweaver, surlyrightclick, DavidoffNeal
+Contributors: sharethis, scottstorebloom, scottmweaver
-Tags: share buttons, social buttons, facebook, twitter, google+, share, share links, stumble upon, linkedin, pinterest, yummly, vk, flattr
+Tags: share buttons, social buttons, facebook, twitter, google+, share, share links, stumble upon, linkedin, pinterest, yummly, vk, flattr, viber
 Requires at least: 5.9
-Tested up to: 6.0.3
+Tested up to: 6.1.1
-Stable tag: 8.3.2
+Stable tag: 8.4.4
-Version: 8.3.2
+Version: 8.4.4
 License: GPLv2 or later

 A simple plugin that enables you to add share buttons to all of your posts and/or pages.